kreativan/kreativan.dev/content/services/outsourcing.md

   Collaboration:
     title: Long Term Collaboration
-    text: With preferecene for long term collaborations, i can be your reliable partner and provide long term support.
+    text: With preference for long term collaborations, i can be your reliable partner and provide long term support.
 I respond quickly and follow defined time frames.
 I can communicate directly with the clients and participate in meetings if nesesery...

   Full Service:
     title: A-Z Development